CARBROOK CENTRE PROGRAMS

 Supporting students to explore particular issues that relate to their wellbeing (with consideration to individual needs and trauma awareness)

 Carbrook Centre recognises that many students come to us following long periods of school disengagement, and therefore their confidence and engagement in learning has been diminished.
 Therefore, we prioritise a safe and supportive learning environment as the foundation to all learning.
-Our education program aims to engage and prepare students for life after schooling and with the skills they will need at work or in further study.
+Our education program aims to engage and prepare students for life after schooling and seeks to equip them with the skills they will need for employment or further study.

 The education program at Carbrook Centre is individualised to target the needs of each learner.
 We provide intensive support and intervention in literacy and numeracy.
 We also provide student support in developing work ready skills including supportive workplace experiences.